ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/_index.md

 ---
-title: Port Your Applications to Arm64 Using Arm64EC
+title: Port Applications to Arm64 using Arm64EC

 minutes_to_complete: 90